 Educating and training defence force personnel in all the above measures.

 Forbidding, by regulations under the Defence Act, party-political activities (including electioneering and fundraising) being conducted on ADF bases;

 Enforcing the ministerial direction, under governments of both political persuasions, that parliamentarians cannot visit ADF bases without prior permission of the Minister for Defence, and cannot do so at all during election campaigns.

-Abuses of the non-partisanship convention
+Abuses of the non-partisanship convention by civil society

 Through calculation, ignorance or lack of thought, the ADF's institutional non-partisanship is sometimes compromised in fact or public perception.

 Every Australian loses when the relevant and long-established constitutional conventions, and the non-partisanship practices that implement them, are ignored, improperly exploited or otherwise not respected.

 As part of its independent, non-partisan, public-interest oversight role the Australia Defence Association has long protested deliberate or accidental abuses of the defence force's non-partisan status and ethos.